21MN28/GEOL0069_Project/README.md

 | Unsupervised Analysis | 8 min | 3.2 | 1.6 |
 | **Total Project** | **73 min** | **58.4** | **29.3** |

-### Environmental Implications
+### Environmental Benefits vs Traditional Methods

-Traditional field surveys for large wildfire assessment typically require multiple vehicles, helicopter flights, and weeks of personnel time, resulting in approximately 1,500 kg CO₂ emissions per fire assessment.
+Traditional field surveys for large wildfire assessment require vehicle transport, helicopter operations, and extended personnel deployment, producing approximately 1,500 kg CO₂ per fire assessment.
 In contrast, the complete machine learning pipeline produces only 29.3g CO₂.

-Beyond carbon footprint reduction, the ML approach eliminates vehicle emissions in sensitive burned ecosystems, reduces human disturbance during critical recovery periods, requires no helicopter flights over dangerous terrain, and enables rapid assessment supporting faster ecosystem protection measures.
-The scalability means environmental cost per fire assessment decreases dramatically as the system is applied to multiple events throughout a fire season.
+Beyond direct carbon savings, satellite-based approaches eliminate vehicle emissions in sensitive burned ecosystems during critical recovery periods, reduce human disturbance when wildlife may be stressed, and enable rapid assessment supporting faster ecosystem protection measures.
+The scalability means environmental cost per assessment decreases dramatically as the system is applied across multiple fire events, making it increasingly sustainable as monitoring needs expand under climate change.

+### Toward Sustainable AI for Earth Observation

+This analysis demonstrates that AI can be part of the solution to environmental challenges while maintaining awareness of its own environmental footprint.
+The dramatic efficiency gains (99.98% carbon reduction) justify the computational costs, but responsible AI research requires ongoing attention to energy efficiency, algorithm optimization, and the broader environmental context of our technological choices.

 ## Discussion and Implications